riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 software.
 In such systems, stateful CXs require a uniform method for OS CX context management such as *CX Context CXRs*.

-*Modular Hardware:* The *CX Unit (CXU) logic interface (CXU-LI)* allows reuse of modular hardware implementations.
-It provides automated composition of a DAG of CPUs and CXUs into one system.
+*Modular Hardware:* CX-compliant extensions should be implementable in self-contained logic known as a *CX Unit* that attaches to a CPU implementation using a specified *CX Unit (CXU) logic interface (CXU-LI)*.
+This allows the automated composition of a DAG of CPUs and CXUs into one system, and provides the advantages of reuse and portability at the logic level.
 Each CXU implements one or more CXs.
 In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CXU.

 ## Tenets